The Boat Race 1955: Background

 The Boat Race is a side-by-side rowing competition between the University of Oxford (sometimes referred to as the "Dark Blues") and the University of Cambridge (sometimes referred to as the "Light Blues").
 First held in 1829, the race takes place on the 4.2 mi Championship Course on the River Thames in southwest London.
 The rivalry is a major point of honour between the two universities; it is followed throughout the United Kingdom and, as of 2014, broadcast worldwide.
 Oxford went into the race as reigning champions, having won the 1954 race by 4 1/2 lengths, while Cambridge led overall with 54 victories to Oxford's 45 (excluding the "dead heat" of 1877).

 Cambridge were coached by J. R. F. Best, G. Bogland-Wood, Thom Langton (who had rowed in the 1937 and 1938 races), Derek Mays-Smith and James Owen.
 Oxford's coaches were Christopher Davidge (who rowed in the 1949, 1951 and 1952 races and was non-rowing president for the 1951 race), Hugh "Jumbo" Edwards (a Blue in 1926 and 1930), W. J. Llewellyn-Jones and A. D. Rowe (who had represented Oxford in the 1948 and 1949 races).
 The race was umpired by former Oxford rower Gerald Ellison, the Bishop of Willesden, who had rowed for Oxford in the 1932 and 1933 races.

-Prior to the race, the rowing correspondent for The Times suggested "it must be rare for two Boat Race crews to be as dissimilar as are the Oxford and Cambridge crews" who were to race against one another.
+Before the race, the rowing correspondent for The Times suggested "it must be rare for two Boat Race crews to be as dissimilar as are the Oxford and Cambridge crews" who were to race against one another.
 Oxford were the lighter crew yet demonstrated uniformity and excellent watermanship.
 Cambridge's style was diverse but demonstrated a "tremendous zest for hard work and hard rowing."

 Crews

 The Cambridge crew weighed an average of 13 st 2.5 lb (83.5 kg), 11 lb per rower more than their opponents.
-Six of the Oxford crew had previous Boat Race experience including their bow James A. Gobbo.
+Six of the Oxford crew had previous Boat Race experience, including their bow James A. Gobbo.
 Cambridge saw two rowers return, in bow D. K. Hill and number four K. A. Masser.
 The race saw more non-British participants than ever before: Oxford's crew included four Australians in Gobbo, E. V. Vine, J. G. McLeod and Edward Pain, while Cambridge's had two Harvard University rowers in P. du Bois and Robert Monks.
 Oxford's Pain was an Olympic bronze medallist in the men's eight at the 1952 Summer Olympics.